Skill Demand Index

 Jobs Analyzed

-Most employers want P&L management at hands-on daily use, not textbook knowledge.
+Most employers want P&L Management at introductory awareness.

 Overview